stevepdp/stevepdp.dev.old/_posts/games/mastered/car-configurator/devlogs/2023-01-07-press-pause.md

 rss_category: Devlogs
 ---

-With my focus shifting to the next project for Mastered, this one is now going into maintainance.
+With my focus shifting to the next project for Mastered, this one is now going into maintenance.

 There are a few tasks remaining.
 But I will look to address them in the time between efforts.